 I like the attitude that the streets exist to serve the people instead of merely to serve the automobile.

 The photo at the top shows friends riding two of the 107 bikes on the recent historical bicycles ride.
 A few streets were closed in one of the outlying villages for this event too, though in this photo they're on a bike path.
-I also made a video:
+I made a video: